aptos-labs/developer-docs/apps/docusaurus/docs/move/book/signer.md

 This script will abort with code `0` if the script is sent from any address other than `0x42`.

-A transaction script can have an arbitrary number of `signer`s as long as the `signer`s are a prefix to any other arguments.
+A Move script can have an arbitrary number of `signer`s as long as the `signer`s are a prefix to any other arguments.
 In other words, all of the `signer` arguments must come first:

 ```move